- 1 Summary

 L-Theanine is a natural and safe amino acid that offers a surprisingly broad range of benefits.

-It has been shown to ease anxiety, improve sleep, enhance cognition, memory, and focus, and protect the brain from oxidative damage.
+It has been shown to ease anxiety, improve sleep, enhance cognition, memory, and focus, and protect the brain.
 But that’s only part of the L-theanine picture; research indicates that it can help reduce and might prevent stress-related hypertension, and it may be a valuable adjunct therapy for cancer patients.

-If you’re interested in an accessible, affordable natural nootropic that’s generally very well tolerated and has no documented serious side effects, L-theanine may be worth a try.
+If you’re interested in an effective natural nootropic that has no documented serious side effects, L-theanine may be worth a try.

 References [ + ]